sassoftware/sas-container-recipes/docs/wiki/Build-and-Run-SAS-Viya-Single-Container.md

 build.sh --help
 ```

-For single-container, the _addons_, _baseimage_, _basetag_, _mirror-url_, _platform_, type and _zip_ options are used.
+For a single container, the _addons_, _baseimage_, _basetag_, _mirror-url_, _platform_, type and _zip_ options are used.
 The ZIP file will be copied to the builds/single/ directory so that the Docker build process can use it.

 For information about how to manually build as well as add layers, see [Advanced Building Options](#advanced-building-options).

 ### Building on a Red Hat Enterprise Linux Image

-In the following example, the most recent "CentOS:7" image is pulled from DockerHub, and the addons/auth-sssd and addons/access-odbc layers are added after the main SAS image is built.
+In the following example, the most recent CentOS:7 image is pulled from DockerHub, and the addons/auth-sssd and addons/access-odbc layers are added after the main SAS image is built.
 If you decide to use more addons, add them to the space-delimited list, and make sure that the list is enclosed in double quotation marks.

 To change the base image from which the SAS image will be built to any Red Hat 7 variant, change the values for the `--baseimage` and `--basetag` options.
 Only images based on Red Hat Enterprise Linux 7 are supported for recipes.
 If the `--baseimage` and `--basetag` options are not provided, then centos:latest from DockerHub will be used.